Realdavidking/Network-Design-Topology/README.md

 <br />

 <h2>Description</h2>
 In this Project I designed and set up a virtual private cloud network utilizing Microsoft Azure Services.
-This Network is secured by firewall and contains a Virtual Machine acting as a jumpbox that connects to 2 other virtual machines (Web-1 & Web-2) through SSH.
+This Network is secured by firewall and contains a Virtual Machine acting as a jumpbox that connects to 2 other Virtual Machines acting as Servers (Web-1 & Web-2) through SSH.

 <h2>Languages and Utilities Used</h2>